How to Choose the Right Job for Your Teen’s Strengths

 Research the requirements.

-If your teen has learning and attention issues, it’s important for both you and him to be realistic about job prospects.
+If your teen has learning and thinking differences, it’s important for both you and him to be realistic about job prospects.
 Taking small, strategic steps can keep him from feeling overwhelmed.